tekumara/notes/java-install-mac-osx.md

 ## Switching versions in the shell

-Show java versions in `/Library/Java/JavaVirtualMachines/` and the preferred Java home directory which is the latest version:
+Show java versions in `/Library/Java/JavaVirtualMachines/` and the preferred Java home directory:
 ```
 /usr/libexec/java_home -V
 ```